oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 This draft gives recommendations beyond the scope of [@!RFC6749] and clarifications.

-Authorization servers MUST determine based on their risk assessment whether to issue refresh tokens to a certain client.
-If the authorization server decides not to issue refresh tokens, the client may refresh access tokens by utilizing other grant types, such as the authorization code grant type.
+Authorization servers SHOULD determine, based on a risk assessment, whether to issue refresh tokens to a certain client.
+If the authorization server decides not to issue refresh tokens, the client MAY refresh access tokens by utilizing other grant types, such as the authorization code grant type.
 In such a case, the authorization server may utilize cookies and persistent grants to optimize the user experience.

 If refresh tokens are issued, those refresh tokens MUST be bound to the scope and resource servers as consented by the resource owner.
-This is to prevent privilege escalation by the legit client and reduce the impact of refresh token leakage.
+This is to prevent privilege escalation by the legitimate client and reduce the impact of refresh token leakage.

-Authorization server MUST utilize one of these methods to detect refresh token replay for public clients:
+Authorization server MUST utilize one of these methods to detect refresh token replay by malicious actors for public clients:

   * **Sender-constrained refresh tokens:** the authorization server cryptographically binds the refresh token to a certain client